 Temporary Worker Visas

 Temporary visas in the H classification are subject to numerical limitations imposed by Congress.
 What this means is that receipt of a visa is not a guarantee of immediate entry into the country.
-If the annual limit is reached, an alien may have to wait until a later time to be eligible for entry, even though he or she has been granted a visa.
-In addition, the different classes of H visa have different processing times; an H-1B will be processed more quickly by the USCIS than an H-2B.
-Visas in the H class may be extended; H-1s may be extended for a total stay of not longer than six years, while H-2s may be extended for a maximum stay of three years.
+If the annual limit is reached, a foreign national with a granted nonimmigrant visa may have to wait to enter the United States.
+In addition, the different classes of H visas have different processing times.

 Other Types of Temporary Work Visas

-- The L-1 visa applies to intra-company transferees, specifically, employees of a foreign company coming to work in an U.S. office of the company.
-Typical circumstances in which an L-1 visa is appropriate involve an executive, manager or employee with specialized knowledge who comes from the home office to assist with operations in the U.S. office.
+- The L-1 visa applies to intra-company transferees, specifically, employees of a foreign company coming to work in a U.S. office of the company.
+Typical circumstances in which an L-1 visa is appropriate involve an executive, manager, or employee with specialized knowledge from the home office to assist with operations in the U.S. office.

-- O, P, and R visas also allow temporary employment in the U.S. The O visa applies to aliens of extraordinary ability in the arts, sciences, athletics, business and education, who have received national or international acclaim in their field.
-The P visa applies to outstanding athletes, athletic teams and entertainment groups of sustained international recognition -- a prominent soccer team, for example.
-The R visa covers religious workers coming to the U.S. to work for an affiliate of the foreign religious denomination.
+- O, P, and R visas also allow temporary employment in the United States.
+The O visa applies to foreign nationals with extraordinary ability in the arts, sciences, athletics, business, and education.
+They are those who received national or international acclaim in their field.
+The P visa applies to outstanding athletes, athletic teams, and entertainment groups of sustained international recognition.

 Contact a qualified immigration attorney to help you with visa procedures.